-The Olympics may be over in Brazil but the spirit continues at home as we are bracing our own starting line on Monday; the return to French school, or la Rentrée.
+The Olympics may be well over in Brazil but the spirit continues at home as we brace our own starting line: Mondays.
+Know that feeling?

-My answer?
-Our favourite summer holiday breakfast we discovered in Brazil, when we tasted the most delicious cheese waffles at our Pasada in Paraty, a couple of hours drive from the City of Rio de Janiero.
-They were such a hit each morning that I promised the family to try make them back home.
+We discovered these incredible cheese waffles in Brazil, at our Pasada in Paraty, a couple of hours drive from the City of Rio de Janiero.
+They were such a hit each morning that I promised the family I'd make them back home.
 Lo and behold - now I wonder why I didn't make them sooner, as they are so easy!

 The hotel (Pasada Literaria) explained the recipe was a secret but whispered it was based on the Brazilian classic cheese puff balls, Pão de Queijo.
-So I looked up recipes for them, including from my friend, Denise Browning of From Brazil to You.
+So I looked up recipes for them, including from my Brazilian friend, Denise Browning of From Brazil to You.
 It wasn't as easy as that on this side of the globe for ingredients.

 Ratio of Tapioca Flour to Rice Flour

-Except for the Brazilian recipe for cheese puffs, I had a problem: the main classic ingredient for cheese puffs is tapioca flour but could I find it?
-I tried health food shops around Paris – even in Corsica this summer – and everyone met me with the same bewildered look until one assistant at La Vie Claire suggested I use rice flour.
+Except for the Brazilian recipe for cheese puffs, I had a problem: the main classic ingredient is tapioca flour.
+Could I find it around Paris?
+I tried health food shops - even in Corsica on family visits - and everyone met me with the same bewildered look.
+Until one informed assistant at La Vie Claire suggested I use rice flour instead of tapioca flour.

 This is exactly how the hotel served them: with a sprig of rosemary and an individual pot of runny honey.
 I loved the rosemary so much with it that I was stuffing it into the grooves!
 So to make it just as tasty and quicker, I added some chopped up rosemary to the dough.
 You'll see how good it is.
 Add that runny honey and you're all ready and set to go!